Food Tour in Medellin

-Use this page as a starting point for a Medellin walking tour, a free self-guided route, or the Roamee app for Medellin.
+Use this page as a starting point for a Medellin walking tour, a free route, or the Roamee app for Medellin.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-While Medellin is best known for urban innovation and street art, stops like El Poblado neighborhood sit alongside bakeries and cafes tucked into side streets — and quieter spots like Pueblito Paisa where the real locals eat.
+While Medellin is best known for urban innovation and street art, stops like Botanical Garden and El Poblado neighborhood sit alongside bakeries and cafes tucked into side streets — and quieter spots like Pueblito Paisa where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Medellin's valley setting means the city is hilly — take advantage of the Metro, MetroCable, and escalators to avoid exhausting climbs, and explore each neighborhood on foot once you arrive.